luyadev/luya/docs/guide1.0/app-admin-module-ngrest.md

 ## 4. Import and Priviliges

-run `./vendor/bin/luya import`, open the administration area and allocated the new menu items to a group.
+Run `./vendor/bin/luya import`, open the administration area and allocate the new menu items to a group.

+**Don't forget to set the correct privileges in ```System > User > Authorizations``` otherwise you won't see the created menu items!**